barnesgroupICL/Driftfusion/README.md

 The various input arguments are discussed in the comments of each code.
 At any time you can plot the JV using `dfplot.JV(JVsol,3)`.
 Try using doJV as a model for writing functions of your own.

-The example script shows you how to produce two devices with different transport layers and scan current-voltage scans at 50 mVs-1 for each and plot various outputs
+The example script shows you how to produce two devices with different transport layers and scan current-voltage scans at 50 mVs-1 for each and plot the current-voltage curve, an energy level diagram and the currents using `dfplot`.

 Good luck!